TrashboatDaGoat/PuzzleFighterTraining/README.md

 * K.S. the hacker dog for uncovering so much about how garbage calculation works. their documentation and work for the X' patch made this a lot easier to do.
 Your work is the giant whose shoulders I stand on.
 * Bankbank for opening my eyes up to the world of Romhacking.
 Showed me alot of stuff in the field that made the stuff i did in this project a lot easier
 * I'd like to thank N-Bee for all their hard work helping this project function.
 Especially with all the gamedev project on their plate.
 I only asked them for a small consultation on possible this was and they really ran away with it.
-*ChurritodConSalds for help with the board clearing lua
+*ChurritosConSalsa for help with the board clearing lua *CaptainFlab for their assistance with code for changing the pieces on demand
 * Last but not least the greater Puzzle Wednesday community for being supportive of this particular brand of mad puzzle science.